 12. Intro to Computational Biology

 Computational biology is a field that bridges the gap between biology and computer science.
 Our Intro to Computational Biology course is great for 18 year olds who are curious about understanding how we humans work inside and are interested in learning how Python coding can lend a hand in understanding the world of DNA, RNA, and proteins.
+This will introduce new ways students can use coding that they may not have thought of before.

 Self-Guided Coding for High School Seniors

 If your student prefers to supplement their live class education, there are also coding books for teens.
 Your student could also use the interactive W3Schools platform to teach themselves to code.
 Students can use these resources to learn the basics of a programming language they are interested in before taking one of our paid courses, or can also explore a different programming language while learning another in our classes.
 We also encourage students to use these resources for additional practice while taking our classes to strengthen their programming skills and expand their knowledge of programming concepts.
+Often when coding students will run into trouble with their code called “bugs”.
+These tools will help students debug their own programs when not in a classroom setting.

 Enjoy Coding for 18 Year Olds